Background

 As a result, the section has been reworked to include some of the new information that was passed on during that correspondence, along with photos and names posted previously.
-The one common observations was about what the the fashion statements made by the guys, or as Ian Yeates put it - “The variegated ‘best suits’ of the day brought a wry smile to my face to be sure".
-Oh, and for sure haircuts also received special mention.
+The one common observations was about the fashion statements made by the guys, or as Ian Yeates put it - “The variegated ‘best suits’ of the day brought a wry smile to my face to be sure".
+Oh, and to be sure, those haircuts (or lack of same John) also received special mention!

 Bill Panter, ian percy, unknown, al raymond, unknown